Rush'n Attack: Ex-Patriot: Plot

 Rush'n Attack: Ex-Patriot takes place fifteen years after the Cold War struggle between Russia and the United States.
 During a flashback the player watches as the Central Intelligence Agency (CIA) learns that the Russians have discovered a previously unknown material called Ulyssium that could be used to create the world's most powerful nuclear missiles.
 To combat the threat they form Harvest, a secret CIA task force designed to investigate and infiltrate the Soviet weapons program.
 The Cold War ends without confrontation, and the team is extracted from Russia, save for one member.
 Fifteen years later new Harvest operative Sgt.
 Sid Morrow, callsign Wolf Spider, is sent with a team on Operation: Angel Tear to retrieve original Harvest team member Rory Gibson, who had been abandoned in Russia during the extraction.

 Having received intelligence that the missile program may have been re-initiated, the CIA also tasks Wolf Spider with re-evaluating the missile threat, sabotaging it if necessary.

 Development

-Rush'n Attack: Ex-Patriot was revealed by Konami on April 12, 2010 at Konami Gamers Night.
-It is the sequel to Rush n Attack.
-It was developed by Vatra Games and published by Konami.
-It is powered by Epic Games' Unreal Engine 3.
-During E3 2010 Ex-Patriot Associate Producer James Wong said that the team wanted to "retain the fun and quick pick up and play nature of the original game, but there is a little more depth.
-Wong revealed that scores would be posted to online leaderboards.
-He estimated gameplay time at 6-8 hours.
-Ex-Patriot uses the Unreal Engine 3.
+Rush'n Attack: Ex-Patriot was revealed by Konami at Konami Gamers Night in April 2010.
+It is the sequel to Rush'n Attack, developed by Vatra Games and published by Konami and is powered by Epic Games' Unreal Engine 3.
+Ex-Patriot associate producer James Wong said that the team wanted to retain the fun and quick pick up and play nature of the original game, but with more depth.
+The scores are posted to online leaderboards and estimated gameplay time is 6-8 hours.

 Reception

 Prior to its release, Rush'n Attack: Ex-Patriot drew comparisons to Shadow Complex and Bionic Commando Rearmed by the media.
 On release, the Xbox 360 version received "mixed" reviews, while the PlayStation 3 version received "generally unfavorable reviews", according to the review aggregation website Metacritic.

-Arthur Gies of IGN was disappointed with the game.
-In his review he began simply with "Let's get straight to the point: Rush 'n Attack: Ex-Patriot is not a good game."
-He stated that the game "plays badly, it looks dated, and its design is uninspired and boring."
+Arthur Gies of IGN was disappointed with the game, criticizing its gameplay, graphics, and level design.
 Several reviewers said that the game attempts the metroidvania formula of open exploration, but fails due to its linearity.

 Sales data during the game's first week revealed that only 652 players had scores on the game's leaderboard, the lowest opening week for any game in the month of March 2011.
 In contrast the next highest game, Strania, had 3,250 players posted to their leaderboards, while the highest opener, Beyond Good & Evil HD, posted 41,629 players.